kosbarts/Commissioner/sources/checks/checks_variable.md

 * [com.google.fonts/check/repo/vf_has_static_fonts](https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/googlefonts.html#com.google.fonts/check/repo/vf_has_static_fonts)
 <pre>--- Rationale ---

-Variable font family directories kept in the google/fonts git repo must include a static/ subdir containing static fonts.
+Variable font family directories kept in the google/fonts git repo may include a static/ subdir containing static fonts.
 These files are meant to be served for users that still lack support for variable fonts in their web browsers.